‘The revenge of history is more powerful than the revenge of the most powerful General Secretary.’

 Instead, the entire first room of the exhibition was given over to conventionally realist portraits of Lenin and Stalin as evidence of the cult of personality they served after the former’s death in 1924; another to mostly photographic portraits of individual artists – that most beloved of capitalist genres and the antithesis of the communist emphasis on the collective; another, bizarrely titled ‘Eternal Russia’, to everything the Royal Academy managed to get on loan but didn’t know what to do with; and a fourth to the saccharine lyricism of Kuzma Petrov-Vodkin – whom I can only imagine some London-based oligarch has recently acquired a shed-load of.
 Indeed, two of the exhibition’s three sponsors were foundations set up to launder the wealth of Leonard Blavatnik, who with an estimated worth of £16 billion is the second richest person in the UK, and the comparatively impecunious £1 billionaire Sergei Polonsky; with the third sponsor being the LetterOne Group, an international investment company based in the tax haven of Luxembourg that was set up by another Soviet-born, London-based billionaire, Mikhail Fridman, who with an estimated worth of £11.3 billion is ranked by Forbes as the second richest person in Russia.

-Although I used to teach on some of this work to undergraduates, I’m not an expert on Soviet art; but this exhibition came across as if it had been put on by curators who know almost nothing about the historical period – which their CVs suggest otherwise; and if they do quite violently dislike the work.
+Although I used to teach on some of this work to undergraduates, I’m not an expert on Soviet art; but this exhibition came across as if it had been put on by curators who know almost nothing about the historical period – which their CVs suggest otherwise – and, if they do, quite violently dislike the work.
 What is certain is that they violently oppose the idea of revolution in either art or politics.
 The summaries of the revolutionary years were like something out of a child’s guidebook to communism written by the CIA in the 1950s.
 Everything – every last idea – was interpreted as the herald of the inevitable triumph of Stalinism.
-Of course, with sponsors who made their billions from buying up Russia’s industries and natural assets at a tiny fraction of their value following the collapse of the Soviet Union, that’s hardly surprising.
+Of course, with sponsors who made their billions from buying up Russia’s industries and natural assets at a tiny fraction of their future market value following the collapse of the Soviet Union, that’s hardly surprising.
 But as a result, walking through the rooms felt like listening to a braying and tediously repeated ‘I told you so’ from the smug mouth of the British establishment.
 And it all ended, quite incredibly, in a dark ‘Room of Memory’ containing police photographs of victims of the gulag – a sort of parallel to the Holocaust memorials so beloved of Westerners – and the most manipulative, cheap and contemptible bit of curating I think I’ve ever seen.
 The show’s overwhelming message, hammered home in room after room, is that all rebellion leads to totalitarianism – so keep quiet, do as you’re told, and leave things to the experts.

 Still, what the exhibition did show is that the establishment is getting worried.
 If they’d laid a twenty-yard wide red flag in the forecourt of the Royal Academy and invited visitors to wipe their feet on it as they entered the building to the strains of Rule, Britannia! they couldn’t have been more blatant about the point of putting on this spectacle.